fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/fe5gcodr/) to configure the above attributes.

 > In the above chart, all values in the range 900-1000 will be included in the initial display.

+FusionCharts offers a 14-day [free trial](https://www.fusioncharts.com/download), so you have to pay only once satisfied.